-- They played it straight(er) at first, given that they had mutual crushes at the start of the series but their relationship doesn't become (slightly more) official until mid-war.
+- They played it straight(er) at first, given that they had mutual crushes at the start of the series, but their relationship doesn't become (slightly more) official until mid-war.

 - Amy and Rory on Doctor Who.
 It took being kidnapped by Daleks to get those two to work things out.
-Although the fact the the initial reason for the split was Amy's ill-advised case of I Just Want My Beloved to Be Happy may have been a factor in their reconciliation.
+Although the fact that the initial reason for the split was Amy's ill-advised case of I Just Want My Beloved to Be Happy may have been a factor in their reconciliation.

 - One of Ethan's possible epilogues in Heavy Rain implies that he's going to get back together with his estranged wife despite the fact she's responsible for getting Blake to think he is the Origami Killer.

 - This happens twice in the first Kingdom Hearts game.

 - First is Sora and Donald beginning to bicker over landing in a world because Sora thinks his missing friends are there, but Donald thinks it is a type of world where Mickey wouldn't enter (anymore, in hindsight).
 Their friendship is mended after defeating the predator Arc Villain... and slightly torn over a petty fight over who pilots the Gummi Ship later on.